-- What is the personal data processing operation? - What are the types of personal data processed? - What is the purpose of the processing? - What are the means used for the processing of personal data? - Where does the processing of personal data take place?
+- What is the personal data processing operation? - What are the types of personal data processed? - What is the purpose of the processing? - What are the means used for the processing of personal data? - Where does the processing of personal data take place? - 487 European Data Protection Board, Guidelines 4/2019 on Article 25 Data Protection by Design and by Default, 9, point 28.

-European Data Protection Board, Guidelines 4/2019 on Article 25 Data Protection by Design and by Default, 9, point 28.
+- 490 European Data Protection Board, Guidelines 4/2019 on Article 25 Data Protection by Design and by Default, 9, point 28, which mentioned that the circumstances may influence the expectations of the data subject. - 491 European Data Protection Board, op. cit., 9, point 28.